 GED Practice Tests identify your knowledge gaps

 Practice tests are great to identify what knowledge gaps you have but that you hadn’t expected.
-This knowledge will help you make strategic decisions about which subject lessons you really need to learn.
-They are highly effective tools to detect your strengths and weaknesses.
-If you manage to use the provided information in a wise way, you will be able to create your own efficient study plan.
+This experience will help you make strategic decisions about which subject lessons you need to learn.
+They are highly efficient tools to detect your strengths and weaknesses.
+If you manage to use the provided information in a wise way, you will be able to create your efficient study plan.

 Math Formulas are allowed